-The Report of the Panel on 'Graphics, Image Processing and Workstations', sponsored by the Division of

-Advanced Scientific Computing (DASC) of the US National Science Foundation (NSF), advocated the view that 'the purpose of [scientific] computing is insight, not numbers' (McCormick et al.99, p 3).
-It believed that 'The most exciting potential of widespread availability of visualization tools is not the entrancing movies produced, but the insight gained and the mistakes understood by spotting visual anomalies while computing'.
-Unfortunately, the accompanying SIGGRAPH videotape100, produced to illustrate the pioneering efforts in visualization, is mainly concerned with workstation trends, expansion boards, input/output peripherals, lighting, animation and parallel processing.
+The Report of the Panel on "Graphics, Image Processing and Workstations", sponsored by the Division of Advanced Scientific Computing (DASF) of the U S National Science Foundation (NSF), advocated the view that "the purpose of [scientific] computing is insight, not numbers" (McCormick et al, 1987, p3).
+It believed that "The most exciting potential of wide-spread availability of visualization tools is not the entrancing movies produced, but the insight gained and the mistakes understood by spotting visual anomalies while computing" (McCormick et al, p6).
+Unfortunately, the accompanying SIGGRAPH videotape (Herr and Zaritsky, 1988), produced to illustrate the pioneering efforts in visualization, is mainly concerned with workstation trends, expansion boards, input/output peripherals, lighting, animation and parallel processing.
 The illustrations of scientific visualization, medical imaging and volumetrics and discussion of future trends tend to emphasize illuminations of synthetic reality.
 A student could be forgiven for concluding that interactive visual computing is mainly about changing one's viewpoint within an illuminated geometric model of reality.

 As described earlier, advances in 3D visualization do benefit some applications of cartography.
-However, many scientific and sociological data are multidimensional and the step up from 2D to 3D is not sufficient to overcome the visualization problems.
-Under scientific and engineering research opportunities, McCormick et al.99 (p A-8) stated that 'With visualization techniques an analyst can work with many different, related data sets on a display screen; for example, one can use computer generated markers to show exactly how different images correspond'.
+However, much scientific and sociological data are multidimensional and the step up from 2D to 3D is not sufficient to overcome the visualization problems.
+Under scientific and engineering research opportunities, McCormick et al (1987, p A-8) stated that "With visualization techniques an analyst can work with many different, related data sets on a display screen; for example, one can use computer generated markers to show exactly how different images correspond".

-Visvalingam and Kirby16 and Visvalingam107 had previously expressed the view that the developments in workstation technology, concurrency and windowing systems offered some prospects for overcoming the problems of hyperdimensionality and provided a detailed account of how cross-referencing elements in a set of displays led to insight about sociospatial data.
+Visvalingam and Kirby (1984) and Visvalingam (1985) had previously expressed the view that that developments in workstation technology, concurrency and windowing systems offered some prospects for overcoming the problems of hyper-dimensionality and provided a detailed account of how crossreferencing elements in a set of displays led to insights about sociospatial data.
 In geographic research, understanding has been furthered by comparing distributions of both individual and aggregate elements in a set of maps in conjunction with use of tables of raw and processed statistics.

-Semimanual cross-referencing and exploring of the information content of multivariate data was laborious even when the spatial statistics related to a relatively small set of data collection units.
-Computer technology has facilitated the collection, statistical analysis and display of data for a very large number of units of much higher resolution; but systems for easy visual crossreferencing and exploration are not yet available, partly because of the limitations of past technology.
+Semi-manual cross-referencing and exploration of the information content of multivariate data was laborious even when the spatial statistics related to a relatively small set of data collection units.
+Computer technology has facilitated the collection, statistical analysis and display of data for a very large number of units of much higher resolution; but systems for easy visual cross-referencing and exploration are not yet available, partly because of the limitations of past technology.

 State-of-the-art GIS, such as ARC/INFO, do not provide the necessary facility and the SIGGRAPH video, representing the state-of-the-art in scientific visualization, does not refer even to this requirement.
-Visvalingam108 suggested that there was a need for a rethink on systems design for interactive graphical information systems since many advanced GIS were not developed for multiprocess operating systems.
-An early prototype, on a 1 Mbyte ICL Perq 1 computer running an extended version of Unix, for illustrating the use of maps as two-way human-computer communication devices, was limited by the available technology and the limitations of the Graphical Kernel System, GKS108.
-There is a lack of adequate support for such investigative work in the UK, where the funding policy is more supportive of 'near market' research and development.
-In contrast, the US National Center for Geographic Information and Analysis (NCGIA), funded by NSF, has identified 'visualization research pertaining to the display and use of spatial data' as one of five priority areas for research109.
+Visvalingam (1987) suggested that there was a need for a re-think on systems design for interactive graphical information systems since many advanced GIS were not developed for multi-process operating systems.
+An early prototype, on a 1 Mbyte ICL Perq 1 computer running an extended version of UNIX, for illustrating the use of maps as two-way human-computer communication devices was limited by the available technology and the limitations of the Graphical Kernel System, GKS (Visvalingam, 1987).
+There is a lack of adequate support for such investigative work in Britain, where the funding policy is more supportive of 'near market' research and development.
+In contrast, the National Centre for Geographic Information and Analysis (NCGIA), funded by NSF, has identified "visualization research pertaining to the display and use of spatial data" as one of five priority areas for research (Fortheringham, 1989).